turbot/guardrails-docs/docs/getting-started/getting-started-aws/apply-quick-action/index.md

 - Completion of the previous guides in this series.
 - Access to the Guardrails console with administrative privileges.
-- Access to an AWS account with administrative privlidges to add permissions to the Guardrails cross-account role.
+- Access to an AWS account with administrative privileges to add permissions to the Guardrails cross-account role.

 ## Step 1: Locate the IAM role